Eshku/Event-Emitter/readme.md

 //Remove listener by ID.

 eventEmitter.offAll(event)
-//Remove all listeners - if none event specified - remove all listeners for all events.
+//Remove all listeners - if no event specified - remove all listeners for all events.
 ```